tylerpearson/serverless-election-aws/README.md

 #### Vote processor function

 When a message containing the vote information is sent to the SQS queue, a downstream Lambda function called `vote_processor` consumes the message.
 This function will update the voter's item in the `Voters` DynamoDB table to include the time the vote was cast and who the candidate voted for.
 Additionally, this function increments the candidate's count in the `Results` table.
+Since the `Results` table is only used for estimates, there isn't a need to use the newly announced [DynamoDB transactions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transactions.html) to guarantee the writes to both tables succeed.

 If an exception occurs, for example if the DynamoDB tables are under-provisioned and a write or read fails, the message will be placed back on the SQS queue and [retried twice](https://docs.aws.amazon.com/lambda/latest/dg/retries-on-errors.html).
 If the function continues to fail, [the message is sent to a Dead Letter Queue](https://docs.aws.amazon.com/lambda/latest/dg/dlq.html) and can be reviewed to make sure that all votes cast are properly registered.